cbmorrell/adaptive-regression/README.md

 **Authors:** Christian Morrell, Evan Campbell, Ethan Eddy, and Erik Scheme

-This repository hosts code for the publication: **TODO**.
+This repository hosts code for the publication: Context-Informed Incremental Learning Improves Throughput and Reduces Drift in Regression-Based Myoelectric Control.
 Here we investigate context-informed incremental learning (CIIL) for regression-based myoelectric control.
 Please cite this publication if using this for research purposes.
 For any questions related to the work or this repository, please reach out to <cmorrell@unb.ca>

 ## Installation